automatically generated captions

 00:01:52 and you can actually make a living doing it when working you and so as a chemist I mean I would kind of not know.

-00:02:00 A better person to ask and of of the nature of molecules I have to think about I think it was fine
+00:02:00 A better person to ask about the nature of molecules I have to think about I think it was Feynman

-00:02:04 when who said it I suppose that all signs disappeared
+00:02:04 who said that supposed that all science disappeared

-00:02:07 and it was like one bit of knowledge that we could transfer to future generations he would do was say something like
+00:02:07 and there was like one bit of knowledge that we could transfer to future generations he would do was say something like

 00:02:15 All matter is made out of very small particles

-00:02:19 but that perhaps is the best clue give Do you agree with that the thing about chemistry is that's chemistry that's
+00:02:19 that that perhaps is the best clue to give Do you agree with that. the thing about chemistry is that's chemistry that's

 00:02:29 chemistry everything you see is chemistry so that if you really want something that has the characteristic that

-00:02:35 universal it's molecules and how you construct reality based on atoms now there is a little business of the mind
+00:02:35 is universal it's molecules and how you construct reality based on atoms. now there is a little business of the mind

 00:02:43 and what happens in between matter and mind is a different story but that's molecules too

-00:02:48 but going to have to matter this moment to something so what do we learn a fact that things are made out of little
+00:02:48 but going to to the matter this moment or something so what do we learn of the fact that things are made out of little

-00:03:01 set of things moves in the periodic table of this are pretty substantial list
+00:03:01 set of things. the periodic table is a pretty substantial list

-00:03:05 but most of them don't show up very much in the number of occasions during the day in which you see Promethea her
+00:03:05 but most of them don't show up very much I mean the number of occasions during the day in which you see Prometheum or

-00:03:11 something like that it's a very small Yes On the other hand if you just imagine the variety of the comes out of carbon
+00:03:11 something like that it's a very small Yes On the other hand if you just imagine the variety that comes out of carbon

 00:03:17 and hydrogen nitrogen oxygen it's what we call life and that's truly phenomenal